 6. You can invoke the Firmware upgrade mode using the front panel Setup Menu.
-(See section 3.2 for information on how to operate the front panel menus.)
+(See section 3.1 for information on how to operate the front panel menus.)
 Press the GENERAL key to enter the GENERAL Setup menu.
-Scroll to the FIRMWARE menu item using the arrow keys (♠, ♥) or turn the SHAFT ENCODER knob and then press SELECT.
+Scroll to the FIRMWARE menu item using the arrow keys (♠, ♥) or by turning the SHAFT ENCODER knob and then press SELECT.
 If you want to upgrade the main operating firmware in the 5600MSC scroll to the Upgrade 5600MSC menu item using the arrow keys (♠, ♥) or turn the SHAFT ENCODER knob and then press SELECT.
-If you want to upgrade the operating firmware in the HD Test generator in the 5600MSC scroll to the Upgrade HD-TG2 menu item using the arrow keys (♠, ♥) or turn the SHAFT ENCODER knob and then press SELECT.
+If you want to upgrade the operating firmware in the HD Test generator in the 5600MSC scroll to the Upgrade 7751-TG2 menu item and then press SELECT.